Let us help your loved one:

 As your consulting partners, we will work with you to tailor an approach that meets your needs: phone or in person, intense or deliberately paced, involving just family or also friends, with additional support staff or a simpler style.

-To get started, submit the Helping a Loved One Contact Form:
+To get started, submit the Help for Person in Trouble Case Evaluation Form:

 How can you tell if your loved one is in a cult or controlling relationship?